kehengzhong/epump/README.md

 The framework ePump can run on most Unix-like system and Windows OS, especially work better on Linux.

-If you get the copy of ePump package on Unix-like system and find the configure scripts in the top directory have no execute permission, please type the following commands before getting the library running:
+If you get the copy of ePump package on Unix-like system and find the Makefile in the top directory, please type the following commands before getting the library installed:

 ```bash
 $ make && make install